Some nights only make sense looking back.

 To visualise the story, we are taking inspiration from a range of films.
 Whilst Morvern Callar (2002) serves as inspiration for cinematography that is sympathetic to the characters’ internal complexity, Victoria (2015) is a key reference for a shooting style that is energetic and tense.
 We want to create a visual language that is unique and aesthetic but also allows us to highlight details of the film’s world that create the mood with which we guide our audience through the reverse timeline of the night.

 The main idea Emily wants to communicate is how in an unusual environment and under social pressure anyone could make the decisions Jade makes.
 Whilst the audience will engage with the realistic setting and energetic music, the reverse chronology structure invites a more critical look at the choices made by the characters.
 The audience already knows the outcome of the decisions, but not what led to them, replacing rash judgment with a new viewpoint.

 The visual style of Rave:

-Shooting will take place on 4 days in mid-December.
+Shooting will take place on 4 days in early December.
 We have exciting plans to shoot some of the non-dialogue scenes at a club event we are setting up in collaboration with Romulus Records.
 We believe that capturing the energy in this authentic setting will increase the film’s realism immensely and also see it as a way to support the music culture.
 Music is also given a prominent place in the film’s development, as we work with London-based DJ Rayssa and techno producer Tunnelblick 46 on the original soundtrack of the film.